 $ Saga Poshtel Oslo Central – one of the cheaper hotels, located in Oslo city center with beds starting from € 39 and very high reviews.

 $$$ Oslo Guldsmeden – an eco-friendly hotel with Balinese decor and organic breakfast (so delicious, yum) is one of the best hotels in Oslo.
 I stayed there for several days on one of my visits and loved it.
 Check prices and availability.

 Day 2: Nesbyen – Geilo

-Next day, you can drive to another wonderful winter sports town – Geilo.
+The next day, you can drive to another wonderful winter sports town – Geilo.
 Geilo was one of the first ski areas in Norway and it grew from there.
-It’s located close to two national parks – Hallingskarvet and Hardangervidda, and surrounded by beautiful mountains.
-With 500 km cross-country skiing trails and 39 slopes for downhill skiing, you won’t be bored.
+It’s located close to two national parks – Hallingskarvet and Hardangervidda and is surrounded by beautiful mountains.
+With 500 km of cross-country skiing trails and 39 slopes for downhill skiing, you won’t be bored.

 There is also another fun activity, that you can try in Geilo – dog sledding.
 Many people are not aware, that you can do dog sledding in Norway not only in Tromsø or far north.
 South of Norway has good places for it too.
 I love dogs and the Huskies running with the sleds are so excited about every trip.
 To read more about this fun activity go here.

 From Geilo, you can also take a 45 minutes train to Finse.
 It’s a remote mountain village, only connected with the world by the railway, with no road.
 It looks like a great place to visit, perfect for various winter activities.
 Unfortunately, we didn’t have enough time for time.
 Maybe you will?

 $ Øen Turistsenter – This is one of the cheapest options in Geilo.
 You can rent the apartment or the cottages with access to the sauna and outdoor hot tub.
 Book your stay or check the prices in Øen Turistsenter here.